top of page

 Bookings

-We are an international trio of flutists: Lingyu (Chinese), Serena (American), and Hugo (French) who came together during our studies at l'école normale de musique de Paris (Alfred Cortot).
+We are an international duo of flutists: Serena (American) & Hugo (French) who came together during our studies at l'école normale de musique de Paris (Alfred Cortot).

 The Program